frederikvig/nyum/_recipes/picadillo.md

 * `1` lemon
 * Salt and pepper to taste

-> Put the potato pieces in hot water and set aside.
+> Heat some water in a pot, add salt and the potatoes, let simmer for 10 minutes.

 ---

-> In a large frying pan, brown the ground beef with a dash of cumin and pepper, drain off any excess grease and set aside.
+> In a large skillet, brown the ground beef with a dash of cumin and pepper, drain off any excess grease and set aside.

 ---